 Traditionally, many women have used their basal body temperature readings to track ovulation to get pregnant or avoid pregnancy.

 Prior to ovulation, baseline body temp (BBT) stays constant.
 On the day of ovulation, it rises several incremental points and stays elevated until menstruation begins the next cycle.

-The trick to catching the change is to check temperature daily, the moment you wake and before movement affects the baseline.
+The trick to catching the change is to check your temperature daily, the moment you wake, and before movement affects the baseline.
 Tracking this over time can give women a solid evidence-based hypothesis for when ovulation day will occur.